carloslab-ai/carloslab-ai.github.io/docs/UtilityIntelligence/getting-started.md

 # Running Demos in URP and HDRP

-The demos are created using Built-In Render Pipeline, so if you are using URP or HDRP, please convert all materials to the target pipeline first:
+The Demos are created using Built-In Render Pipeline, so if you are using URP or HDRP, please convert all materials to the target pipeline first:

 ## URP
 1. Open **Render Pipeline Converter** (Window -> Rendering -> Render Pipeline Converter)